42-Yerevan-Armenia/Inception-42/README.md

   - RAM 4GB
   - CPU 4
   - Memory 50+GB
-  - username with your intra_login
+  - username with your username
   - Sowtware only SSH

 <a><img src="https://lucloi.vn/wp-content/uploads/2019/12/maxresdefault-58.jpg"></a>